-A Phase 2a Study to Evaluate the Safety and Tolerability of OCR-002 (ornithine phenylacetate) in the Treatment of Patients with Acute Liver Failure due to Acetaminophen Overdose (STOP-ALF)
+A Phase 2a Study to Evaluate the Safety and Tolerability of OCR-002 (ornithine phenylacetate) in the Treatment of Patients with Acute Liver Failure/Severe Acute Liver Injury due to Acetaminophen Overdose (STOP-ALF)

-This is a Phase 2a, multi-center, open-label study, conducted in two cohorts in patients diagnosed with acute liver failure/acute liver injury (ALF/ALI) due to acetaminophen overdose.
-Patients will be stratified based upon normal renal function or comprised kidney function.
-Cohorts of 18 patients with normal renal function and approximately 6 with compromised kidney function will be assigned sequentially to 3 escalating dose levels of OCR-002 for assessment of pharmacokinetics.
-Escalation to the next dose level will be contingent upon the safety and tolerability of the preceding dose level as determinded by the safety charter committee.
-If all regimes are studied, a total of 24 patients will be enrolled across all study sites.
+This is a Phase 2a, multi-center, open-label study, conducted in two cohorts in patients diagnosed with acute liver failure/severe acute liver injury (aLF/aLi) due to presumed acetaminophen overdose.
+Patients will be stratified based upon minimal renal dysfunction or comprised renal function.
+Cohorts of 12 patients with minimal renal dysfunction and approximately 12 with compromised renal function will be assigned sequentially to 3 escalating dose levels of oCR-002 for assessment of pharmacokinetics. escalation to the next dose level will be contingent upon the safety and tolerability of the preceding dose level as determined by the safety charter committee. if all regimes are studied, a total of 24 patients will be enrolled across all study sites.

-The study duration will be 30 days.
-OCR-002 will be administered to cohorts of 12 patients with normal renal function using the following schedule:
+The study duration will be 30 days. oCR-002 will be administered to cohorts of 12 patients with minimal renal dysfunction (Cohort 1) and 12 patients with compromised renal function (Cohort 1) using the following schedule:

-* Dose Level 1 - The first 3 subjects enrolled in the study will receive 3.33 g/24 hours for a total of 5 days treatment
+* Dose Level 1 - Subjects assigned to Dose Level 1will receive 3.33 g/24 hours for a total of 5 days of treatment

-The 30 day study period is preceded by a 8 to 32 hour screening period.
-During this period, patients will be consent for participation, and then screened for elgibility.
-Inclusion into the study will require that the patients meets one of the protocol specified criteria for normal and comprised renal function (see Section 6.1).
-Thus patients must either be observed to have a protocol specified reduction in urine output for a required amount of time, or have reduced urine output in the presence of a fluid challenge.
+The 30 day study period is preceded by up to 32 hour screening period.
+During this period, patients will be consent for participation, and then screened for eligibility. inclusion into the study will require that the patients meets one of the protocol specified criteria for minimal rendal dysfunction and comprised renal function.

 To be consided eligible to participate in this study, as subject must meet the following inclusion criteria: